RKrahl/git-props/README.rst

 Optional library packages:

-+ `setuptools_scm`_
++ `git-props`_

-  The version number is managed using this package.
-All source distributions add a static text file with the version number and fall back using that if `setuptools_scm` is not available.
-So this package is only needed to build out of the plain development source tree as cloned from GitHub.
+  This package is used to extract some metadata such as the version number out of git, the version control system.
+All releases embed the metadata in the distribution.
+So this package is only needed to build out of the plain development source tree as cloned from GitHub, but not to build a release distribution.

 + `pytest`_ >= 3.0